International Travel With Firearms

 The German authorities have not been able to lock down and confirm whether or not a permit is outright required for transition through their airports.
 We advise that you contact them prior to any travel through the country to ensure compliance with any current regulations.
 Below is the most current information we were able to locate.

-• The fee for the permit is 20 Euros, payable with PayPal or Credit Card.
+• The fee for the permit at the time this page was created is 20 Euros, payable with PayPal or Credit Card.
 Any documents necessary for the issuance of the permit to complete the application are able to be downloaded directly through the application applet.
 Once approved, an email will be sent with the permit.
 You need to print this permit and certificate to show hard copy documents to the customs agents in Frankfurt airport.

 • Customs will confirm the make, caliber, and serial number of the firearm with the permit to ensure they match.
 This is done at the Red Customs area in Frankfurt Airport.